todordev/ITPShare-Plugin/README.md

 ###v2.3
 * Added some new Twitter languages
-* Added ablility to be used on 'https'-Domain (SSL)
+* Added ability to be used on 'https'-Domain (SSL)
 * Removed the Digg and ReTwittMe buttons.
 Those services do not work anymore.
 * Updated the code of buttons SumbpleUpon, Facebook, Pinterest, BufferApp.
 * Fixed the Pinterest button